CochainComplex/claude-desktop-manager/README.md

 - Create isolated Claude Desktop instances using bubblewrap sandboxing
 - Generate and manage quick-access aliases for each instance
 - Launch, list, and remove instances with simple commands
-- Support auto-approval of MCP tools per instance
+- Support auto-approval of MCP tools per instance with JavaScript injection
 - Configure custom MCP servers for different instances
 - Generate desktop shortcuts for system integration
+- Cache built packages to improve efficiency

 ## Prerequisites